ossf/scorecard/README.md

 If you'd like to add a check, please see guidance [here](checks/write.md).

-### Connect with the Scorecards Community
+### Connect with the Scorecard Community

-If you want to get involved in the Scorecards community or have ideas you'd like to chat about, we discuss this project in the
+If you want to get involved in the Scorecard community or have ideas you'd like to chat about, we discuss this project in the
 [OSSF Best Practices Working Group](https://github.com/ossf/wg-best-practices-os-developers) meetings.